Cars (franchise): Cars Toons

-Cars Toons: Mater's Tall Tales (2008–12)
+Cars Toons: Mater's Tall Tales (2008–2012)

-Mater's Tall Tales is a series of short animated films or Cars Toons featuring the characters Mater and Lightning McQueen from the Cars franchise.
-The first three shorts premiered in 2008 on Toon Disney, Disney Channel, and ABC Family.
-Not exclusive to television, the episodes have also been released on DVDs/Blu-rays or as a theatrical short.
-A total of 11 episodes have been released with "Time Travel Mater" (2012) being the most recent.
+Mater's Tall Tales is a series of short animated films featuring Mater, Lightning McQueen, and their friends.
+The first three shorts premiered on October 27, 2008, on Toon Disney, Disney Channel, and ABC Family.
+Not exclusive to television, the episodes have also been released on DVDs/Blu-rays or as in front of theatrical films.
+A total of 11 episodes have been released with Time Travel Mater (2012) being the most recent.

 All shorts in the series follow the same tall-tale formula: Mater tells a story of something he has done in the past.
 When Lightning questions Mater over whether the events in the story actually occurred (or in some episodes asks him what he did next), Mater always claimed that Lightning was also involved and continues the story including Lightning's sudden participation.
 The shorts end with Mater leaving the scene, often followed by characters or references to the story that was being told, suggesting that story might be real.

-Cars Toons: Tales from Radiator Springs (2013–14)
+Cars Toons: Tales from Radiator Springs (2013–2014)

-Tales from Radiator Springs is a series of short animated films or Cars Toons.
-The first three two-minute episodes - "Hiccups", "Bugged", and "Spinning" - premiered on March 22, 2013, on Disney Channel, and have been available online since March 24, 2013.
-A fourth short in the series, titled "The Radiator Springs 500 ½", was released in spring 2014 on the digital movie service Disney Movies Anywhere.
-It premiered August 1, 2014, on Disney Channel.
+Tales from Radiator Springs is a series of short animated films featuring the various residents of the titular location.
+The first three two-minute episodes - Hiccups, Bugged, and Spinning - premiered on March 22, 2013, on Disney Channel, and have been available online since March 24, 2013.
+A fourth short in the series, titled The Radiator Springs 500 ½, was released in spring 2014 on the digital movie service Disney Movies Anywhere.
+It premiered on August 1, 2014, on Disney Channel.
 The short has a running time of 6 minutes rather than the usual two-minute running time.

 Cars on the Road (2022)

-On December 10, 2020, Pixar announced on Disney Investors Day that an animated series starring Lightning McQueen and Mater traveling the country while meeting friends, new and old, was in development.
+On December 10, 2020, during Disney's Investors Day event, Pixar announced that an animated series starring Lightning McQueen and Mater traveling the country while meeting friends, new and old, was in development.
 On November 12, 2021, it was announced that the show would be titled Cars on the Road, and that Owen Wilson and Larry the Cable Guy would reprise their respective roles as Lightning McQueen and Mater.
-It was released on Disney+ on September 8, 2022 as part of Disney+ Day.
+It was released on Disney+ on September 8, 2022, as part of Disney+ Day.

-Short films
+Cars: Lightning Racers (2027)

+On August 8, 2025, a new series titled Cars: Lightning Racers was announced for Disney Jr. It will follow Lightning McQueen as he gears up for new adventures in Radiator Springs alongside his hilarious best friend Mater and new friends, thrill-seeking drag car Pipes and mud-loving monster truck Miles.
+The films' original cast members returning to reprise their roles include Owen Wilson as Lightning McQueen and Larry the Cable Guy as Mater.
+It is set to premiere in 2027.